For an accessible version or to translate, visit:

 img

-Detox = Laxative.
+Detox = laxative.
 Short term way of eating that

 is mostly liquids and restrictive.

-Did you know our bodies naturally filter and detox every single day, if you have a functioning liver and kidneys, its likely a detox is not necessary or even beneficial for you.
+Did you know our bodies naturally filter and detox every single day?
+If you have a functioning liver and kidneys, its likely a detox is not necessary or even beneficial for you.

 img